auser/poolparty/README.txt

  end
 end

-== FEATURES/PROBLEMS:

-* Written in Ruby and Erlang
-* Written from the ground up to be extensible with plugins
-* Easy git-style commands to communicate with your clouds
-* Much much more

 == SYNOPSIS:

 PoolParty is written with the intention of being as application-agnostic as possible.
 It installs only the basic